 One copy is provided when the supplier is authorised to conclude finance agreements on the spot and sign on behalf of the finance company.

 Status

-Whether an agreement is regulated, exempt or unregulated (see 'Changes to consumer credit regulation' module for more information), the legislation places certain requirements on both the finance company and the motor dealership.
+exempt or unregulated (see 'Financial Conduct Authority (FCA)' module for more information), the legislation places certain requirements on both the finance company and the motor dealership.